danielmateu/quiosco-app/README.md

 - axios
 - react-modal
 - react-toastify
+- useSWR (Para consulta de api)

 #### ORM

 - Prisma
 1. npx prisma studio (The studio command allows you to interact with and manage your data interactively.
 It does this by starting a local web server with a web app configured with your project's data schema and records.)

+2. npx prisma migrate dev(To create a new migration)

 ##### Icons